 His lawyer Frank O'Connor (Anthony Quayle) decides to build the defense by proving that it is based on mistaken identity.
 Fortunately for the Balestreros, they were away on vacation at the time of the first robbery.
 Unfortunately for them, people who could testify on that are either dead or hard to locate.
 Rose slowly descends into depression to the point where she is institutionalized.
-While Manny is eventually released, Rose remains in an apathetic state.
+While Manny is eventually released as the real robber decides to hit another place and is caught in the act, Rose remains in an apathetic state.

-In real life, the Balestreros went on to obscurity.
+The Balestreros kept a low profile for the rest of their lives (Rose died in 1984, Manny in 1998).
 But O'Connor became famous for this case and used it to relaunch his failing political career.
 He served as a New York State Senator in 1955, Queens County District Attorney (served 1956-1965), New York City Council President (1966-1968), and a justice of the New York Supreme Court (1969-1986).
 He died in 1992, due to an accidental fall from a flight of stairs.

 Tropes related to the movie: